TroelsMortensen/CodeLabs/Tutorials/EerToLogical/010 Inheritance.md

 There are 4 versions when dealing with inheritance.

+First, it is important to note that the four versions are _suggestions_.
+However, there may be cases where a suggestions does not fit well.\
+This usually happens if the various entities involved in the hierarchy have various relationships to entities outside the hierarchy.\
+Some versions of mapping cannot easily include such relationships.
+Usually the "optional,or" versions is well suited for these special cases.

-Which to pick is determined by the inheritance-constraints (participation and disjoint), as there are four combinations:
+Which to pick is determined (suggested) by the inheritance-constraints (participation and disjoint), as there are four combinations:

 * {mandatory, and}
 * {mandatory, or}